Canterbury Campus Open Day

 In the first year, you'll gain a solid grounding in the challenges of managing organisations and information technology, and you'll start to develop the analytical skills that are required by employers.

-In Years 2 and 3, you'll take a variety of core modules which prepare you for a professional career and you'll select optional modules so you can gain a broader understanding of the business world.
+In Years 2 and 3, you'll take a variety of core modules that prepare you for a professional career and you'll select optional modules so you can gain a broader understanding of the business world.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.